JadonBennett/JadonBennett.github.io/README.md

 1. Home / Introduction

+Hello!
+My name is Jadon Bennett and I'm a Student at the University of Washington, Tacoma in the Conputer Science and Systems Major!

 A brief professional introduction (name, background, area of interest in CS).
 A clear tagline or personal statement.